yashjain02/Loan-Prediction-TheVectors/README.md

 A ML based webiste which predicts if user will return the loan or not.

-Tech Used: Python, Streamlit, FastAPI, Joblibs, sk-learn.
+Tech Used: Python, Streamlit, FastAPI, Joblibs, sk-learn, airflow, grafana, postgres.